 Use Warwickshire County Council as its nominated service provider for school admissions and will adhere to and uphold their admissions policy requirements.

-Please note that admission to Blue Strawberry Pre School does not guarantee admission into Cawston Grange Primary School.
+Please note that admission to Wellingtons Pre School does not guarantee admission into Cawston Grange Primary School.

 Related Documents